tresata/hackathon2017/README.md

 You can obtain a username and login information from one of the Tresata representatives or from sponsor's room.

-NOTE: You can get the IP addresses from Slack (Infrastruture Room)

 ssh into a server where you can access the BBBS data.

     > ssh <username>@hack02.datachambers.com OR